dan-blanco/C229-Finance/README.md

 Securities are financial instruments that are exchanged among the investors in the forms of debt, equity or an agreement for a specific return value for the principal is decided.
 Shares are identified as a type of security that aims to raise funds for the corporations from the market.

-- Secondary Markets provide liquidity which incentives the existance of the primary market
+- Secondary Markets provide liquidity which incentives the existence of the primary market

 ## Risk (5 Minutes)